Bubble hockey champions: Tampa Bay Lightning win Stanley Cup - WHIZ News

 By the conference finals, Rogers Place, a nearby JW Marriott and the rest of a heavily fenced bubble in downtown Edmonton became the center of hockey for fans thousands of miles away with Dallas and Tampa Bay, two of the southernmost teams in the league, settling the Cup in the NHL’s northernmost arena.

+“We were in the bubble for this many days away from our friends and family, our support systems,” Stamkos said.
+“We love each and every person that has helped us and allowed us to come here and accomplish our dream.”

-NOTES: Tampa Bay is the first team to win the Cup without a captain dressed for the clinching game since the 1977 Montreal Canadiens Yvan Cournoyer missed the playoffs because of back surgery. … Kucherov’s 27 assists are the third most in a single postseason behind only Wayne Gretzky and Mario Lemieux. … Alexander Volkov made his NHL playoff debut in the clincher for Tampa Bay.
+NOTES: Tampa Bay is the first team to win the Cup without a captain dressed for the clinching game since the 1977 Montreal Canadiens Yvan Cournoyer missed the playoffs because of back surgery. … Kucherov’s 27 assists are the third most in a single postseason behind only Wayne Gretzky and Mario Lemieux. … Alexander Volkov made his NHL playoff debut for Tampa Bay, which also saw Patrick Maroon become just the eighth player to win the Cup in back-to-back seasons with different teams (St. Louis).

 UP NEXT

 The NHL has targeted a tentative Dec.
-1 start date, but even Bettman acknowledged a later December or January start is possible.
+1 start date for next season, but even Bettman acknowledged a later December or January start is possible.
 And even that is no guarantee given the uncertainty.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno